ythiri/Zara-Sales-Analysis/README.md

 - Section: Men’s or women’s
 - Others:
   - Product Position: Aisle, end-cap, or front of store
-  - Seasonality and Promotion: Whether the product is part of a seasonal collection (seasonal or non-seasonal) and/or currently on promotion (promotional or non-promotional)
+  - Seasonality and Promotion: Whether the product is part of a seasonal collection (seasonal or non-seasonal) and/or on promotion at the time the data was collected (promotional or non-promotional)

 ## Summary of Insights